Few fans, masked umps, muted celebrations for World Series - WHIZ News

 “Regardless of payroll, we know we can compete with anybody,” Meadows said.

-Added Friedman: “Payrolls don’t decide the standings.
-We see evidence of that every year.”
+Added Friedman: “Payrolls don’t decide the standings and I think we see evidence of that every year.”

 Tampa Bay is known best for innovative thinking and hard-throwing relievers, referred to by manager Kevin Cash as a “whole damn stable full of guys that throw 98 miles an hour.”